allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 It is always more difficult to join data online.
 We would need to maintain a database with the whole state and we would be prone to all kinds of concurrency-related bugs.
-In case of any detected problem, we would have to recover using historical data.
+In case of any detected problem we would have to recover using historical data.

 Offline solution would be similar to what we had in the old platform (`AggregateGeneratorJob` described before).
-Joins between various datasources would be straightforward.
+Joins between various data sources would be straightforward.
 We wouldn't have any problems with concurrency.
 Recreating data is easy, since basically it is done on every job execution, although we pay for that with latency.
 The question though was how long would it take